Daytime Mon – Sun · 12 PM – 4 PM

 Sun in the window, Brubeck on, Bill Withers next.
 Four decades of warm music for mid-day burgers, slow afternoons, and the long way home.

 The turn from afternoon to evening — Sade and Maxwell, Anita and Lauryn, Marvin in his quietest mode.
-Music for the second bite, the second pour of Saratoga, and the second hour at the table.
+Music for the second bite, the second Boylan, and the second hour at the table.

 When the night gets loud, this is what's playing.
 MJ and Prince, Black Coffee and Glasper, Tribe and Mos Def — the music we grew up on, the music we still play loud, the music that earns the late seat.